dart-archive/www.dartlang.org/src/site/codelabs/ng2/2-blankbadge.markdown

 ## Problems?

-Look in WebStorm's window for possible errors, then look in the JavaScript console.
-In Chrome, you can find the console under **View > Developer > JavaScript Console**.
+Look in WebStorm's window for possible errors, then look in Dartium's JavaScript console.
+You can find the console under **View > Developer > JavaScript Console**.

 Finally, check your code against the files in